jvalue/jayvee/apps/docs/docs/user/composite-blocks.md

 # Composite Blocks

 Composite blocks are a way to create new blocktypes in Jayvee by combining the functionality of existing blocks and pipes.
-By relying on composite blocks instead of implementing more builtin blocks in a language interpreter Jayvee supports easy extension by users.
+By relying on composite blocks instead of implementing more builtin blocks in a language interpreter, Jayvee supports easy extension by users.

 Composite blocks define:
 - with the `property` keyword: properties with a name and [value type](./core-concepts.md#valuetypes), optionally a default value